Table of Contents

 The patient record is automatically populated with information, including clinical scores, which continues to be updated throughout the patient’s admission.
 This helps improve overall care, as well as prioritization.
 With accurate clinical data and always up-to-date status reports, clinicians can identify the most critical and time-sensitive cases at a glance.
 They can objectively determine which patients to visit first during rounds, and when to facilitate rapid intervention.

-An electronic system can also assist with effective pain management, a crucial aspect of PACU care.
+An electronic system can also assist with effective post-operative pain management, a crucial aspect of PACU care.
 In the case of MetaVision Anesthesia, the system clearly displays variations in pain scores in relation to administered medications and vital signs, helping clinicians determine the most relevant medication and dosage for each patient.
 And the ability to configure alerts for extubation criteria and patient release readiness ensures timely and efficient patient transitions, minimizing the risk of oversight and enhancing overall patient care and safety.

 Electronic data capture from medical devices and the standardized documentation supported by anesthesia management systems are also critical for informed clinical decision making.